Khlong Nakha Wildlife Sanctuary

 Khlong Nakha (คลองนาคา) is a wildlife sanctuary in southern Thailand, located in the southeast of Ranong Province.
 It is located within the hills of the Phuket mountain range.

+Geography

 It covers an area of 530 km^{2}, covering area of the tambon Chiao Liang, Ban Na and Bang Hin of Kapoe district, Nakha and Kam Phuan of Suk Samran, as well as tambon Khao Pang of Ban Ta Khun of Surat Thani Province.

+History

 The wildlife reserve was established in 1972, originally covering an area of 480 km^{2}.
 In 1991 50 km^{2} of tambon Khao Pang were added to the reserve.